emilynpark/cse15l-lab-reports/labreport3.md

 12:Boarding the Flights
 ```

-<br>This example shows an instance of displaying the line number of all lines within the file `chapter-1.txt`(accessed within the `technical/911report` directory) matching/containing the string "Boarding."
-Its output is useful in showing that line 12, which contains the string "Boarding the Flights," is a match.</br>
+This example shows an instance of displaying the line number of all lines within the file `chapter-1.txt`(accessed within the `technical/911report` directory) matching/containing the string "Boarding."
+Its output is useful in showing that line 12, which contains the string "Boarding the Flights," is a match.
 <br>Source for this usage of `-n`: https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/</br>

 <br>A second example of using `-n`:</br>